Discovering the Endangered Philippine Eagle-Owl

 Nesting Sites: These owls' nest in tree hollows or rocky crevices, often close to water sources and well within forested areas.
 They prefer quiet, undisturbed locations for raising their young.

-One Egg at a Time: Unlike other raptors that lay multiple eggs, the female usually lays a single egg, investing focused care into the lone chick.
+One Egg at a Time: Unlike other raptors that lay multiple eggs, the eagle owl lays a single egg per clutch, investing focused care into the lone chick.
+The typical incubation period for the egg is about 35 days.

 Parental Duties: The female handles incubation while the male provides food.
 After hatching, the chick remains in the nest for several weeks, gradually learning to hunt before gaining independence.